yssk22/crayon/README.md

 See spec directory for examples.

-# Sharing between the client script.
+# Sharing with the client scripts.

-TBD.
+Just copy the lib directory to your _attachments directory.

 # License